juszjusz/coordinating-quantifiers/README.md

 Simulation will output a serialized representation of language development per agent.
 Development of agent' language will be represented as a sequence of matrices where numeric values in matrix cells correspond to a strengthness of  association between word and category.
-To map this, internal to program language representation, on human readable plots you may run [data_postprocess.py](https://github.com/juszjusz/coordinating-quantifiers/blob/master/data_postprocess.py)
+To map, internal to program language representation, on human readable plots you may run [data_postprocess.py](https://github.com/juszjusz/coordinating-quantifiers/blob/master/data_postprocess.py)
 ```commandline
 >>> python data_plot.py ...